 Some patients shouldn’t use BFR, including those with a history of blood clots, active cancer in the affected area, impaired circulation, sickle cell anemia, and severe hypertension.
 This is another reason BFR should only be administered by certified PTs in a clinical setting.

-Beyond athletes, Fischer says that other good candidates include those with osteoarthritic knees or knee injuries, rotator cuff, shoulder or achilles tendon injuries, and post-op patients following knee or shoulder injuries.
+Beyond athletes, Fischer says that other good candidates include those with osteoarthritic knees or knee injuries, rotator cuff, shoulder or Achilles tendon injuries, and post-op patients following knee or shoulder injuries.
 Usually after injury or surgery, the affected muscles can’t tolerate weight bearing or lifting, but BFR can be used early on in recovery, speeding recovery time and limit atrophy.

 “That’s the beauty of this.
 We can make significant gains to the muscles, bones and tendons so much earlier and so much more safely because we’re not using a lot of weight,” Fischer says.